ACCESS-NRI/access-hive.org.au/docs/models/index.md

         <div class="rectangular-card-text-container">
             <span class="bold" >ACCESS-OM</span>
             <span>
-                ACCESS Ocean Model (OM) deploys the ocean and sea-ice components to provide the Australian climate community with ocean weather and climate data, including seasonal forecasting, climate variability, downscaling of climate in the marine environment around Australia, and ocean biogeochemistry.
+                ACCESS-OM is a global coupled ocean and sea ice model used to understand both physical and biogeochemical processes in the ocean.
             </span>
         </div>
     </a>